compi-migui/tfg-doc/src/md/60_results.md

 ### Multiclass measures

+Now t

 ## Reproduction

 ### Results of kNN
 <!--  TODO: make figure/table references actual links to the referencee -->

 There are two different values we can set to tweak the behavior of the k-NN classifier: one is *k*, the number of neighbors that the algorithm will take into account for each point.
-The other doesn't actually belong to the classifier itself, but rather is about the shape of the data we provide it: the number of Principal Components of the data we feed it.
+The other does not actually belong to the classifier itself, but rather is about the shape of the data we provide it: the number of Principal Components of the data we feed it.

 Much like @vidal_structural_2020 we choose choose three numbers of Principal Components: ones that explain 85, 90 and 95% of variance; then we run the classifier using a range of numbers of neighbors between 1 and 500.
 This sort of sweep lets us judge its performance for several combinations of parameters such that we can hone in on a sensible.

-**TODO: Talk about how this brute-force approach is generally best when approaching a new problem using ML, as the "ideal" parameter values can vary wildly depending on characteristics of the data that we can't really determine beforehand.
+**TODO: Talk about how this brute-force approach is generally best when approaching a new problem using ML, as the "ideal" parameter values can vary wildly depending on characteristics of the data that we cannot really determine beforehand.
 Make sure to cite relevant works.**

 The results for all these permutations are displayed in [@tbl:reproduce-results-table-knn] **TODO: talk about them and compare to the results from @vidal_structural_2020**

-**TODO: don't repeat variance/pc_num values in all rows** **TODO: put hats over variables in headers if they are averages**
+**TODO: do not repeat variance/pc_num values in all rows** **TODO: put hats over variables in headers if they are averages**